bowenzhai/newSite/source/_posts/ARTP-Another-Ray-Tracing-Project.md

 categories:
 - blog
 ---
-At long last, in my forth year at University of Waterloo I have taken the infamous CS 488, better known as Computer Graphics, which teaches us both real time rendering as well as ray tracing.
-It is almost a cumulation of my undergrad CS (un)learnings including C++, linear algebra, parametric equations and the like.<!-- more -->
+<p>At long last, in my forth year at University of Waterloo I have taken the infamous CS 488, better known as Computer Graphics, which teaches us both real time rendering as well as ray tracing.
+It is almost a cumulation of my undergrad CS (un)learnings including C++, linear algebra, parametric equations and the like.</p><!-- more -->

 For our final project we get to choose from either an OpenGL project or a ray tracer.
 I chose to make a ray tracer due to several reasons.
-As a first timer in ray tracing it is quite a departure from the forward pipline and I was quite amazed by the various techniques used to generate photo-realistic images.
-Secondly, I have made a Dark Samus model from the hierarical modelling assignment that looks quite off but is fully articulable, which I could use in the final rendering.
-Finally, one of my recent areas of exploration is computer animation, seeing that I will be working on EA's Frostbite animation team this summer, it would be nice to use this oppurtunity to create animation from scratch.
+As a first timer in ray tracing it is quite a departure from the forward pipeline and I was quite amazed by the various techniques used to generate photo-realistic images.
+Secondly, I have made a Dark Samus model from the hierarchal modelling assignment that looks quite off but is fully articulable, which I could use in the final rendering.
+Finally, one of my recent areas of exploration is computer animation, seeing that I will be working on EA's Frostbite animation team this summer, it would be nice to use this opportunity to create animation from scratch.

 My final ray tracer not only can render specific scenes described by Lua scripts, but also supports commands to render animation.
 We each also got to pick 10 graphical objectives for grading.
-I have decided to implement he following objectives to create the final scene.
+I have decided to implement the following objectives to create the final scene.

 ## Ray Tracing Primitives
-The ray tracer supports the following perimitives: sphere, cube, cylinder and torus.
+The ray tracer supports the following primitives: sphere, cube, cylinder and torus.
 The intersection calculation with each primitive can be defined by a formula [1] which I found to be useful.
 It also supports transformations of each primitive.

 {% asset_img Primitives.png Primitives %}